Chow Rings of Matroids as Permutation Representations: Conjectures on equivariant and Burnside ring inequalities

 \subsection{Koszulity}

-The surjection in \eqref{multiplication-surjects} that proved a special case of Conjecture~\ref{log-concavity-conjectures}(ii) turns out to be the $2 \times 2$ special case of more general equivariant $\ell \times \ell$ Toeplitz minor inequalities for Chow rings $A(\M)$.
-These inequalities follow from general theory of {\it Koszul algebras}, along with a recent result of Maestroni and McCullough \cite{MM} showing $A(\M)$ is Koszul.
-After reviewing these results, we state a conjecture that would generalize Proposition~\ref{thm:2by2kos} and upgrade these Toeplitz minor inequalities from the representation ring $R_\C(G)$ to the Burnside ring $B(G)$.
-A good reference on Koszul algebras is Polishchuk and Positselski \cite{PP}.
+The surjection in \eqref{multiplication-surjects} that proved a special case of Conjecture~\ref{log-concavity-conjectures}(ii) turns out to be the $2 \times 2$ special case of more general equivariant $\ell \times \ell$ Toeplitz minor inequalities for Chow rings $A(\L_\M,\G_{\max})$.
+These inequalities follow from general theory of {\it Koszul algebras}, along with a recent result of Maestroni and McCullough \cite{MaestroniMcCullough} showing $A(\L_\M,\G_{\max})$ is Koszul.
+After reviewing these results, we state a conjecture generalizing Proposition~\ref{thm:2by2kos} and upgrade these Toeplitz minor inequalities from the representation ring $R_\C(\subgroup)$ to the Burnside ring $B(\subgroup)$.
+As a reference for Koszul algebras, see Polishchuk and Positselski \cite{PP}.

+\begin{remark} The choice of the maximal building set $\G_{\max}$ for Koszulity is important.
+Maestroni and McCullough \cite[Ex.~6.2, 6.3]{MaestroniMcCullough} exhibit small matroids $\M$ with $A(\L_\M,\G)$ {\it not} Koszul for certain choices of non-maximal building sets $\G$, including the example of $A(\L_\M,\G_{\min})$ for $\M=U_{3,4}$ mentioned in Remark~\ref{PF-needs-max-building-set}. \end{remark}

 \begin{defn} \rm Let $\kk$ be a field, and $A$ a {\it finitely generated standard graded associative $\kk$-algebra}.
 This means $A$ is a quotient $A=T/I$ where $T=\kk\langle x_1,\ldots,x_n\rangle$ is the free associative algebra on $n$ noncommuting variables $x_1,\ldots,x_n$, considered to all have $\deg(x_i)=1$, and $I$ is a homogeneous two-sided ideal in $T$.